hydra3333/Pi4CC/README.md

 # Description:

 **Key things installed and configured:**
-  1. A USB3 (10Tb ?) external drive with a fixed mount point, containing your .mp4 media files etc
+  1. A USB3 (10Tb ?) external hard drive with a fixed mount point, containing your .mp4 video files
-  2. A miniDLNA server, so you can play .mp4 files from a remote tablet or phone or smartTV etc
+  2. A miniDLNA server, so you can find and play .mp4 files from a remote tablet or phone or smartTV etc
   3. A SAMBA file-sharing software compatible with Windows file shares, so you can easily copy files back and forth (slowly)
-  4. An Apache2 web server, with a self-signed SSL/TLS cerfificate, sop you can access .mp4 files via a browser
+  4. An Apache2 web server, with a self-signed SSL/TLS cerfificate, so you can access .mp4 files via a browser
-  5. A local Pi4CC website (and bits) and companion python3 script and relevant crontab entries to re-index nightly, so you can find and "cast" .mp4 files to Chromecast devices
+  5. A local "Pi4CC" website (and bits) in Apache, with a companion python3 script and relevant crontab entries to re-index your videos nightly, so you can find and "cast" .mp4 files to Chromecast devices

 **Setup a Raspberry Pi 4 4Gb (Raspbian buster) as a HOME LAN media server (only inside a home LAN) so that** :-